-Make it as ‘showroom pretty’ as you can.
+Make it as “showroom ready” as you possibly can.
 Effort gains rewards.
-If you kept your RV in tip-top shape you’ll get the most out of it when it comes to trading your RV in or selling it.
+If you keep your RV in tip-top shape over the years, then you’ll get the most out of it when it comes to trading your RV in or selling it.

 Cosmetic changes can upgrade your RV’s value quickly.
-No one expects perfections with a well-traveled RV, but no one will pay good money for a leaky one.
+No one expects perfection with a well-traveled RV, but no one will pay good money for a leaky one either.

 - How faded is the paint?
-Can it be touched up?
+Can it be touched up a exterior paint job?

 - Would a good wax job benefit your RV?